 This guide explores some of the Metro Bike Share Stations in Chinatown, near the Civic Center, in Little Tokyo and in the Arts District.
 The cross streets in bold are locations of MBS Stations.
 The stops are ordered so they may be ridden in some kind of logical progression, starting from Chinatown - but really you can explore Downtown L.A. however you like.
 Just remember to be mindful of traffic and have fun!

-At the time of writing, Chinatown has the north-easternmost MBS Stations in the Downtown L.A. area.
-Chinatown is rich with history, ripe with foodie options and is a great place to begin and or end any MBS adventure.
+Chinatown currently has the north-easternmost MBS Stations in the Downtown L.A. area.
+Rich with history and ripe with dining options, Chinatown and is a great place to begin and/or end any MBS adventure.

 Hill & College (881 N Hill Street)

-Your ride starts at the Hill & College MBS Station, just a block away from the gates of Old Chinatown.
-Old Chinatown is great for people watching, snapping photos and snacking.
-Admire the beautiful paifang gateways, take a selfie with the seven-foot tall statue of Bruce Lee and nosh on ‘Chinatown’s #1 burger’ at the always popular Burgerlords.
+Your ride starts at the Hill & College MBS Station, just a block away from the gates of Chinatown - the historic neighborhood is great for people watching, snapping photos and snacking.
+Admire the beautiful paifang gateways, take a selfie with the seven-foot statue of Bruce Lee and nosh on "Chinatown’s #1 burger" at the always popular Burgerlords.
 For more traditional fare head across the street and get dim sum at Golden Dragon.

 Spring & College (870 N Spring St.)

 Just a few blocks from Hill & College is the Spring & College MBS Station, adjacent to the Chinatown stop of the Metro Gold Line.
 There are a ton of cafes, shops, markets and restaurants on Spring, Broadway and Hill Street (more so on the latter two).